 Take the test.
 If your breasts gravitate to the side and are two or more fingers apart, then wider centre gores will work for you.
 The narrower the gore, the closer the cups are set and this works well for narrow set breasts needing more forward projection.
 If your breasts are closer together; two or less fingers apart, then narrow centre gores will work well for you.
 If you are two fingers apart, you can likely work with multiple gore widths.

 A low, mid-width gore (Roxie bra by Sculptresse) is great for wide and average set breasts that are side heavy.

 If your breasts are heaviest at the sides and spaced quite far apart with very little full breast tissue in the middle then you'll want to look for wide to medium width gores that are short to medium height.
 A tall gore can give you too much cup at the center which your breasts can't fill.
 (The dreaded gapping!)
 The shorter gore will still give you enough support as you don't have heavy breast tissue at the center that needs support.

-A medium/tall gore like Jasmine by Panache Lingerie is great for average set breasts (both rounded and shallow) that need forward support.
+A medium/tall gore like Andorra by Panache Lingerie is great for average set breasts (both rounded and shallow) that need forward support.